carineconstantino/security_tools/MWR/README.md

 ### Objective

 MWR is a tool to tracking maliciosos sources like ip address and URL.
-The goal is searching malicios sources in wide database availble by security community.
+The goal is searching malicious sources in wide database availble by security community.

 ### Community